kipply/blog/blog/drafts/compression learning.md

 +++
-title = "Reasons To Be Good"
-date = 2022-07-09
-weight = 5
+title = "Compression Algorithms and a Poem About AI" date = 2022-07-09 weight = 5
 +++